humancomputerintegration/rehamove-integration-lib/README.md

 After downloading the files, **move the downloaded files into the Assets folder of your Unity project**.

-(Theoretically our build might work also on Linux and Mac; if you got the sharp to run on those platforms, write us an email. )
+(Theoretically our build might work also on Linux and Mac; if you got C# to run on those platforms, write us an email. )

 ## 2. Controlling the Rehamove via our library